EvaRusinova/user-service/.github/pull_request_template.md

 ## Why

-Copy (if there is one) the text of the original Trello/JIRA ticket in here, with a link back to it for the curious.
+Copy (if there is one) the text of the original JIRA ticket in here, with a link back to it for the curious.

-## Anything, in particular, you'd like to highlight to reviewers

-Mention here sections of code which you would like reviewers to pay extra attention to .E.g

-_Would appreciate a second pair of eyes on the test_
-_I am not quite sure how this bit works_
-_Is there a better library for doing x_

 ## Scope and particulars of this PR (Please tick all that apply)